Phase II: Licensing Review

 Once you have the Green Light letter and depending on the status of your private fundraising, you may be ready to begin preparing the license application.
-For your convenience, the MAQ and Licensing application have been integrated, minimizing the need to rearrange and repeat information as applicants move from the MAQ stage to the processing of the formal license application.

 1. REVIEW THE REGULATIONS AND PREPARE LEGAL AGREEMENTS

 Read the regulatory requirements found in Subpart C of 13 CFR Part 107— Qualifying for an SBIC License — beginning with §107.100.
-Download the legal documents, such as the “model partnership agreement” which can be used as a starting point.
+Download the legal documents, such as the Model Partnership Agreement which can be used as a starting point.
 Understand that the extent to which you deviate from the SBA’s model agreement may increase the amount of time required to review, negotiate and finalize your partnership agreements.

 FAQ: What legal entities may be licensed?